-In March of 2012, a woman was kidnapped at gunpoint and forced into a van by Porfirio A. Nunez-Mosquea (defendant).4 The defendant drove his victim, Y.S., to a residence not far from the location from which she was taken, and told her to get out of the van without doing "anything crazy," while still holding her at gunpoint.5 Once inside a house, the defendant gagged, kicked, suffocated, and sexually assaulted the victim.6 The victim fought back, and DNA evidence from Nunez-Mosquea under her fingernails would later be used as evidence in the case.7 The defendant
+In March of 2012, a woman was kidnapped at gunpoint and forced into a van by Porfirio A. Nunez-Mosquea (defendant).
+The defendant drove his victim, Y.S., to a residence not far from where she was taken, and told her to get out of the van without doing "anything crazy," while still holding her at gunpoint.
+Once inside a house, the defendant gagged, kicked, suffocated, and sexually assaulted the victim.
+The victim fought back, and DNA evidence from Nunez-Mosquea under her fingernails would later be used as evidence in the case.
+The defendant then walked Y.S.

-1 The NJLRC would like to thank Marissa Soistman, an intern from the New Jersey Institute of Technology for her initial work on this project.
+1 The NJLRC would like to thank Marissa Soistman, an intern from the New Jersey Institute of Technology, for her initial work on this project.

 2 State v.
 Sherman, 367 N.J.
 Super.
 324 (App.
-Div), cert. denied, 180 N.J.
+Div.), cert. denied, 180 N.J.
 356 (2004) overruled in part on other grounds, State v.
 Dalziel, 182 N.J.
 494, 504 (2005).